 AV-101's mechanism of action is fundamentally differentiated from all standard antidepressants and all atypical antipsychotics often used to augment inadequate response with standard antidepressants, placing it among a new generation of glutamatergic antidepressants with potential to treat millions of MDD sufferers worldwide who are poorly served by SSRIs, SNRIs and other current depression therapies.
-AV-101 is functionally similar to ketamine in that both are NMDAR antagonists.
-However, AV-101 modulates (down-regulates) NMDAR channel activity and ketamine blocks it.
-AV-101 accomplishes this NMDAR modulation by selectively binding to the functionally required GlyB site of the NMDAR, thus down-regulating the NMDAR in a dose-dependent manner.
-We believe targeting the GlyB site of the NMDAR modulating NMDAR activity rather than blocking it can bypass adverse effects that result when ketamine blocks the NMDA ion channel, without affecting the robust efficacy observed in previous clinical studies conducted by the NIH and others using ketamine to treat MDD.
-This NMDAR modulation by AV-101 may then result in the "glutamate surge," and the increase in neuronal connections, that has been associated with the fast-acting antidepressant effects of ketamine.
+AV-101 is functionally similar to ketamine in that both induce antidepressant activity via glutamatergic activation involving AMPA receptor pathways.
+However, AV-101 down-regulates the NMDAR channel activity, whereas ketamine blocks it.
+AV-101, as a prodrug, produces in the brain an antagonist that down-regulates the NMDAR by selectively binding to the functionally required GlyB site of the NMDAR.
+Strong experimental evidence confirms that down-regulating the NMDAR by targeting the GlyB site can produce potent antidepressive effects and bypass adverse effects that result when ketamine blocks the NMDA ion channel.
+Experimental evidence supports the conclusion that this NMDAR modulation by AV-101 may then result in a glutamatergic activation that depends on the AMPA receptor pathway, resulting in an increase in neuronal connections that has been associated with the fast-acting antidepressant effects similar to those seen with ketamine.